Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Be mobile-friendly

-42% of users read emails on mobile phones with Apple iPhone being the most popular mobile email viewing platform.
-So with almost a half of users reading emails from mobile phones, it’ll be a shame to include unreadable text or unadapted pictures in the mobile versions of your email.
+42% of users read emails on mobile phones, with Apple iPhone being the most popular mobile email viewing platform.
+So with almost half of users reading emails on smaller screens, it’ll be a shame to include unreadable text or unadapted pictures in the mobile versions of your email.

 Thankfully, many of today’s e-commerce email templates are so mobile-first and minimalistic that practically nothing changes when you compare their desktop and mobile versions: